bitcoin-dot-org/Bitcoin.org/_includes/guide_transactions.md

 {% autocrossref %}

-The spender's scriptSig is evaluated and prefixed to the beginning of the script.
-In a P2PKH transaction, the scriptSig contains a signature (sig) and full public key (pubkey), creating the following concatenation:
+The spender's signature script is evaluated and prefixed to the beginning of the script.
+In a P2PKH transaction, the signature script contains an secp256k1 signature (sig) and full public key (pubkey), creating the following concatenation:

 {% endautocrossref %}